microsoft/cpp_client_telemetry/docs/API.md

 What is the exact level of "sufficient amount" is determined on a case-by-case basis.

-The versioning starts with version 5.0 to resolve existing ambiguities in version numbers between Skype Client Telemetry and Aria Client Telemetry packages.

 ##### Version.hpp

 There is a dynamically generated file `Version.hpp`, which contains